Accessing Vaults

 Locate Encrypted File

-As an alternativ for clicking the button, you can directly drag & drop a file onto the button.
+As an alternative for clicking the button, you can directly drag & drop a file onto the button.

 A file manager window opens showing the encrypted folder and marking the encrypted file.